argonne-lcf/user-guides/docs/ai-testbed/sambanova/running-a-model-or-program.md

 ## Test (Optional)

-This command is used to run the model on both the host CPU and the SambaNova node.
+This command is used to run the model on both the host CPU and a SambaNova RDU.
 It compares the answers from the CPU and SambaNova RDU and will raise errors if any discrepancies are found.
-Pass the pef file generated as part of the compile step as the input to this command.
+Pass the **pef** file generated as part of the compile step as the input to this command.

 ```bash
 srun python lenet.py test --pef="pef/lenet/lenet.pef"